dupgit/sauvegarde/manual/installation.md

 # Introduction

-Sauvegarde is a set of programs that will save your files while beeing created and written to your disks.
-It will save your files form a client machine (containing the files to be saved) to a server machine (that will contain all the saved files and informations about thoses files).
+Sauvegarde is a set of programs that will save your files while being created and written to your disks.
+It will save your files from a client machine (containing the files to be saved) to a server machine (that will contain all the saved files and informations about thoses files).
 It will allow you to restore the saved files at their latest version or at any older versions.

 # Getting sauvegarde